 Age and Amount

-Instead, you can consider the option of waiting until you are older to receive your Social Security benefits.
-Delaying receipt of your benefit until after you reach FRA, you will receive a permanent increase in the benefit of up to 8 percent for each year you delay until the age of 70.
+You can also consider the option of waiting until you are older to receive your Social Security benefits.
+By delaying receipt of your benefit until after you reach FRA, you will receive a permanent increase in your benefit of up to 8 percent for each year you delay until the age of 70.
 That could be a very large increase – more than 60 percent if you delay from age 62 to age 70.
-While this option may not be feasible for everyone, it is good to consider the specifics.
+While this option may not be feasible for everyone, it is good to consider it as a possible option.

 After age 70, there is no additional increase if you continue to delay receipt of your benefits.
 For those considering taking their benefit prior to FRA, you may want to know if this makes sense for your finances.
 You can learn more by running a Breakeven Analysis calculation.
 This calculation will lay out at which age you would ‘break even’ compared with someone who took their Social Security benefits earlier or later.
 It allows you to better understand at what age it might be best for you to begin receiving these benefits.
 You’ll need to first login and create a social security account if you haven’t already done so.
 You can do this by going to https://www.ssa.gov/myaccount/.
 Once you have your account, you’ll have access to your benefit information for Age 62, FRA, and age 70.
 You can then enter these benefit amounts into an online Social Security Benefits calculator.

-The next consideration is your employment status.
+The second consideration is your employment status.
 For individuals who are still planning to work after age 62, it generally will make sense to delay taking Social Security until at least FRA for a few reasons.
-Since you still have a current source of income, it often won’t make sense to affect the permanently reduced benefit by collecting early.
-Not only that, if you are still earning a certain amount, you could receive an additional temporary reduction in benefits if you’re collecting before FRA.
-However, if you’re FRA or older, collecting your benefit and earning an income will not cause a reduction in benefit.
+Since you still have a current source of earned income like wages, it often won’t make sense to cause a permanently reduced benefit by collecting early.
+Not only that, if you are still receiving a certain amount of earned income, you could receive an additional reduction in benefits if you’re collecting before FRA.
+However, if you’re FRA or older, collecting your benefit and earning income, regardless of the amount, will not cause a reduction in benefit.

-The third overlay to take into consideration is your life expectancy.
+Still another consideration as to when to begin collecting Social Security is your life expectancy.
 Some individuals have a family history of living longer, while others may have a family history of health issues that may shorten life expectancy.
 Or in other cases, you may already have a known health condition that would decrease your likelihood of living to a normal life expectancy age.
-In situations where the life expectancy is shorter, it may make sense to begin collecting your benefit prior to FRA with the shorter time horizon.
-However, if your family has a history of living well into their late 90s, waiting until age 70 to get the increased benefit may be more favorable for you.
+In situations where life expectancy is shorter, it may make sense to begin collecting your benefit prior to FRA with the shorter time horizon.
+However, if you are healthy and your family has a history of living well into their 90s, waiting until age 70 to get the increased benefit may be more favorable for you.

 Possible Spouse Benefit Impact

-Lastly, you’ll want to consider if your choice in when to begin collecting your Social Security benefit will impact any spouse’s benefit.
-In situations where you were perhaps the higher income earner during your working years, they have the option to collect 50 percent of your benefit in place of their own benefit, whichever would give them the higher benefit.
+Lastly, you’ll want to consider how your choice in when to begin collecting your Social Security benefit will impact your spouse’s benefit.
+In situations where you were the higher income earner during your working years, your spouse has the option to collect 50 percent of your benefit in place of their own benefit, whichever would provide the higher benefit.
 However, if you choose to collect at age 62, their benefit could be reduced by as much as 35 percent.
 To put this into perspective, say your benefit at FRA is $1,500.
 If you would choose to collect at age 62, you would decrease your benefit to about $1,050.
 Your spouse is entitled to 50 percent of your benefit.
-But instead of collecting $750 they’d collect $487.50.
+But instead of collecting $750 (half of $1,500), your spouse would collect $487.50 (65 percent of $750).